Differentiate Between Presenters and Attendees

 Assigning Meeting Presenters

-To nominate people as presenters (and make everyone else an attendee with limited rights), select a meeting in the Teams calendar app (Figure 1) and click Meeting options.
+After creating a meeting, you can nominate people as presenters (and make everyone else an attendee with limited rights).
+To do this, select the meeting in the Teams calendar app (Figure 1) and click Meeting options.

 Because only people who are invited directly to a meeting can be presenters, the option to assign people as presenters isn’t yet available for meetings created in a channel.
 In other words, only meetings created in Outlook or Teams support presenter assignment at present.